yugabyte/yugabyte-db/docs/content/preview/api/ysql/exprs/geo_partitioning_helper_functions/func_yb_is_local_table.md

 ## Synopsis

 `yb_is_local_table` indicates whether a table is pinned to the local region.
 The function takes a table's OID (object identifier), and looks for a tablespace associated with that table.
-If the tablespace is confined to the same region as that of the YugabyteDB node processing the query, the function returns `true`.
-Otherwise, the function returns `false`.
+If the tablespace is confined to the same region as that of the YugabyteDB node processing the query, the function returns true.
+Otherwise, the function returns false.

 {{< note title="Note" >}}